No, that’s not a typo. Read this first.

 After he left I was able to put together a teaser image of what it will look like:

-I created the image overlays in Photoshop, because I prefer the look of a transparent graphic (not on a white box).
-If you can’t do that, then don’t be afraid to just leave their logo in the corner, white box & all.
+I created the image overlays in Photoshop, because I prefer the look of a transparent graphic (without the white box on logos).
+If you can’t do that, then don’t be afraid to just leave it and just go with what you can do.

 I plan to also do other Facebook Lives where we can promote other event sponsors or members, but it’s not a part of this sponsor’s package.